Wessex Cancer Support provides invaluable support to me as a cancer care nurse

 Jo’s been nursing for 27 years, with 20 of those working on the Piam Brown children’s cancer care ward and the following seven years supporting teenagers and young adults.
-As she prepares to begin her new role as lead nurse of teenage and young adult cancer care for the Wessex Region (Hampshire, Dorset and the Isle of Wight), she reflects on what it’s been like to work in this area of nursing.
+As lead nurse of teenage and young adult cancer care for the Wessex region (Hampshire, Dorset and the Isle of Wight), she reflects on what it’s been like to work in this area of nursing.

-Jo has faced many challenges throughout her cancer care career, most recently with the Covid-19 pandemic which has had a profound effect on cancer services.
+Jo has faced many challenges throughout her cancer care career, specifically with the Covid-19 pandemic which had a profound effect on cancer services.
 Pressures on the NHS led to many late diagnoses and many people felt too scared to seek help or felt anxious about whether services could be accessed safely.
-There have been widespread disruptions across the cancer care pathway – screening, referrals, diagnostic and treatment services have all seen reductions in activity.
-People coming into hospital for treatment felt incredibly anxious about the risk of Covid-19.
+There were widespread disruptions across the cancer care pathway, with screening, referrals, diagnostic and treatment services all affected.
+People going into hospital for treatment felt incredibly anxious about the risk of Covid-19.

-“We refer patients to Wessex Cancer Support all the time,” Jo tells me, describing how useful it is to have a charity like Wessex Cancer Support to lean on when patients need further emotional support.
+“We refer patients to Wessex Cancer Support all the time,” Jo says, describing how comforting it is to have Wessex Cancer Support to lean on when patients need further emotional support.

 “The current high demand for counselling, particularly amongst cancer patients and their families, can prevent people from getting the help they need.”
 She explained how this impacts the people she cares for, especially as cancer patients can already feel apprehensive about accessing support.